bradtriden3ds/Isaac-SAM-6D/README.md

 ## Performance

-After pre-rendering templetes, loading neural network models, e.t.c., the inference time given the `rgb` and `depth` information to get the `rotation and transform` is around 4.03 second on
+After pre-rendering templetes, loading neural network models, e.t.c., the inference time given the `rgb` and `depth` information to get the `rotation and transform` is around 4.03s on

 ```
 Ubuntu 24.04